Chart Color Schemes

 Wilsonton features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 59.7% of all households, including 18.6% couples with children, 26.4% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 40.3%, with lone person households at 37.5% and group households comprising 2.8%.
-The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.
+Family households account for 59.7% of all households, consisting of 18.6% couples with children, 26.4% couples without children, and 13.3% single parent families.
+Non-family households constitute the remaining 40.3%, with lone person households at 37.5% and group households comprising 2.8% of the total.
+The median household size is 2.2 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households